edfletcher/alpaca.http/README.md

 ### Interface

 `POST /prompt` with the prompt given in the request body as `text/plain`.
-Returns the prompt's ID as `text/plain`.
+Returns the prompt's ID as `text/plain`, or HTTP 413 if the prompt is too large.

 `GET /prompt/:id` with a prompt `:id` to retrieve the prompt & response as `application/json`.
 If the response is still pending, will return HTTP code 202 with no body.
 If the `:id` is not valid, returns HTTP 404.